kosbr/kosbr.github.io/_posts/2015-08-18-find-fragment.markdown

 ---

 Month ago I faced with problem of detection some object in an image.
-After long internet surfing about it, I've found out that the best approach to this problem is [OpenCV library][opencv]{:target="_blank"}
+After long internet surfing about it, I've found out that the best approach to this problem is [OpenCV library][opencv]{:target="_blank"}.

-OpenCV is a cool library for working with images.
+It is a cool library for working with images.
 It is written for all operation systems, it has rich possibilities, it has good documentation.
 However, I used to work with Java, so I've found java wrapper for it - [JavaCV][javacv]{:target="_blank"}